 - Depreciation: A non-cash expense referring to a gradual reduction in the value of the company’s assets.

 EBITDA helps you measure a company’s profitability from its operations.
-EBITDA would also help you to judge how could a company is to settle its debt.
+EBITDA would also help you to judge how could a company is settling its debt.
 Many investors use EBITDA over other metrics when deciding which company or organization is more attractive when compared to others.
 It can also be used as a shortcut to estimate the cash flow available to pay the debt of long-term assets.

 How do you Calculate EBITDA?